apache/comdev-events-site/source/_index.md

     });
 </script>

-Welcome to the Apache Software Foundation (ASF) events homepage!

 The ASF runs and participates in a number of events related to our Apache projects throughout the year.
 These events have three main purposes: